 CCC Program Status Element Status Ordinance Establishing Authority Authority established under Ordinance 1510; operating policies and technical provisions are in accordance with the Cross-Connection Control Manual Accepted Practices and Procedures , 6th Edition, December 1995.
-Procedures for Evaluating New connections - City staff reviews all new plumbing permits and

-New and Existing Connections investigates any new irrigation systems for potential cross-connection issues.
-Existing connections - City staff reviews an existing connection with respect to the CCC program when any complaint or problem is brought to the City's attention.
+Procedures for Evaluating New and Existing Connections New connections - City staff reviews all new plumbing permits and investigates any new irrigation systems for potential cross-connection issues.
+Existing connections - City staff reviews an existing connection with respect to the CCC program when any complaint or problem is brought to the City's the CCC program when any complaint or problem is brought to the City's attention.
 3 Procedures for Eliminating Cross-Connections The City utilizes the procedures presented in the Cross-Connection Control Manual Accepted Practices and Procedures , 6th Edition, December 1995.
 4 Provide CCS on staff The City has one certified CCS on staff.
 5 Procedures for Test Requirements The City has procedures to track and enforce backflow device test requirements.
 6 Assembly Testing Quality Control The City hires certified testers to perform assembly testing.
 These testers are required to submit their certification and calibration assembly testing results to the City on an annual basis.
 7 Backflow Event Response Procedures The City has a Customer Complaint Response Program and Backflow Incident Response Plan in place.
 Background information on backflow incidents, the Backflow Incident Report Form, and the Backflow Incident Response Plan are included in Appendix G. 8 Cross-Connection Education Program Pamphlets on CCC with new plumbing permits are available at City Hall.
 9 CCC Database The City maintains electronic and paper documentation of cross-connection records.
 A copy of the current database is provided in Appendix G. 10 Extra Requirements for Reclaimed Water The City does not distribute reclaimed water.